ciresdem/cudem/docs/dlim.md

 The `dlim` CLI can then process this list to inspect, filter, or export the data:

+### Archive Data: Gather all referenced data in a datalist into a portable archive:

 ```bash
 dlim my_project.datalist -R -90/-89/29/30 --archive my_project_data.tar.gz